statikbe/laravel-filament-flexible-content-blocks/README.md

 php artisan migrate
 ```

+## Upgrading

+If you need to upgrade to v1.0.0 it is **IMPORTANT** to [read the upgrade guide thoroughly](./UPGRADE.md), because the data model of the
+content blocks has changed and needs to be upgraded via a command.

 ## Dependencies

 This is an opinionated package with batteries included.
 So we picked a set of dependencies to build upon.